jtannas/flask-skeleton/docs/source/Security.rst

 To prevent SQL injection, this application uses SQLAlchemy to interface with the database.
 It has features to prevent SQL injection.
-Don't use raw SQL queries to interract with the database and you should be fine.
+Don't use raw SQL queries to interact with the database and you should be fine.

 CSRF Protection
 ---------------